MiniZinc/mzn-bench/README.md

 - `timeout: timedelta` - The timeout set for the MiniZinc process.
 - `configurations: Iterable[Configuration]` - MiniZinc solving configurations
   (see below for details).
-- `nodelist: Iterable[str]` - A list of nodes on which SLURM is allowed to schedule the tasks.
+- `nodelist: Optional[Iterable[str]]` - A list of nodes on which SLURM is allowed to schedule the tasks.
+If `None`, `mzn-bench` will sequentially solve the instances locally.
 - `output_dir: Path = Path.cwd() / "results"` - The directory in which the raw
   results will be placed.
 This directory will be created if it does not yet exist.